 Doctors usually suspect cirrhosis based on the person's symptoms, results of the physical examination, and a history of risk factors for cirrhosis such as chronic alcohol abuse.
 Often during the physical examination, a doctor notices problems that typically result from cirrhosis, such as an enlarged spleen, a swollen abdomen (indicating ascites Ascites Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.
 Many disorders can cause ascites, but the most common is high blood pressure in the veins that bring blood... read more ), jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
 (See also Overview... read more , or a rash indicating bleeding in the skin.
 Doctors typically then do tests to look for other disorders that can cause similar symptoms.

-Blood tests to evaluate the liver Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more are done.
+Blood tests to evaluate the liver Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more are done.
 Results are often normal because these tests are relatively insensitive and the liver can function for a long time despite damage.
 The liver can carry out essential functions even when its function is reduced by 80%.
 A complete blood count (CBC) is done to check for anemia, low platelet count, and other blood abnormalities.
 Blood tests are done to check for hepatitis and often other possible causes.

 Liver imaging tests

-Imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more can identify advanced cirrhosis but often does not identify early cirrhosis.
+Imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more can identify advanced cirrhosis but often does not identify early cirrhosis.

 Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) can show whether the liver has shrunk or its structure is abnormal, suggesting cirrhosis.
 These tests can detect portal hypertension and ascites.